revalo/iceberg/README.md

 ## Install

-The library is still under heavy development, hence updates are frequent.
+The library is still under development, hence updates are frequent.
 To install the latest version, run the following command:

 ```
 pip install git+https://github.com/revalo/iceberg.git